 An Innovative Approach to Curbing the Opioid Epidemic

 “I was alarmed,” said Dr. Allen Beguin.
-“I’d read about the opioid crisis, of course, but when I read survey results that one in five students at the local schools my kids were on track to attend were using prescription drugs recreationally, I knew we had to do something.”
+“I’d read about the opioid crisis, of course, but when I read survey results that one in five students at the local schools were using prescription drugs recreationally, I knew we had to do something.”

 Fortunately, Beguin was in a position to take action through his medical leadership role at Winona Health, a Minnesota hospital.
 “One of the very first things I brought to the table was the need to get some control over narcotics,” said Beguin.